ECyD: Name

 From 2008 to today there have been a series of meetings of lay people, Legionaries, and consecrated members of Regnum Christi met to update ECyD's mission and identity.
 In 2011, this group changed the acronym to ECyD, which now stands for Encounters, Convictions, your Decisions.
-The team believes that this new name reflects what “happens in the heart of youth when they experience a life-changing moment of grace.”
+The team believes that this new name reflects what "happens in the heart of youth when they experience a life-changing moment of grace."

 History

 ECyD was founded in Mexico by Marcial Maciel in 1971.
-One of the first members was Álvaro Corcuera who was later on the general director of the Legionaries of Christ and Regnum Christi.
+One of the first members was Álvaro Corcuera, who later became the general director of the Legionaries of Christ and Regnum Christi.
 From 1972 to 1973, ECyD clubs were founded in Salamanca, Spain; Monterrey, Mexico; Mexico City, Mexico; Crystal Lake, Illinois; Rome, Italy; and Madrid, Spain.
-The first international ECyD convention was held in Ontaneda, Santander (Spain).
+The first international ECyD convention was held in Ontaneda, Santander, Spain.
 Currently, ECyD clubs exist in thirty countries.

 In 2008, Sonia González was asked to make a new international model based on the experiences of various ECyD groups over the past years.
-Around the early 2010's ECyD's future was discussed among Catholic groups, as it is related to that of the Legionaries of Christ and Regnum Christi movement who underwent a time of direct Vatican control and purging of corrupt elements, from 2011 until 2019.
+Around the early 2010s, ECyD's future was discussed among Catholic groups, as it is related to that of the Legionaries of Christ and Regnum Christi movement who underwent a time of direct Vatican control and purging of corrupt elements, from 2011 until 2019.